Colony of Greenland

 The colony of Greenland was a Danish colony created in 1950 with the union of North Greenland and South Greenland, and was ruled by one governor.
-In 1953, the colony of Greenland was made an equal part of Denmark as an amt.
+In 1953, the colony of Greenland was made an integral and equal part of the Kingdom of Denmark as an amt, henceforth known as the County of Greenland up until July 1979.
+On 1 July 1979, Greenland became a rigsdel (an autonomous territory) within the Kingdom of Denmark.